-ROOKIE & EMERGING SOX PITCHING & CATCHING PROGRAMMES
+ROOKIE & DEVELOPING SOX PITCHING & CATCHING PROGRAMMES

 THE PROGRESSION OF THE PITCHING LEAPING RULE

 In January 2010 the new pitching rule came into effect allowing pitchers to leap.
 New rule was interpreted as pitchers hands must separate as the pitcher pushes from the plate.

 March 2011: Pitching Rule amended.
 As a result of feedback from players, coaches and umpires, the change to the earlier interpretation of the pitching rule has been adopted to better reflect the intention of the rule and the mechanics of utilising the leaping style of pitching.
 The revised interpretation is that the hands do not have to separate at the time of the push off from the pitchers plate however the hands must be separate with the pitching arm in continuous motion at the time the pivot foot lands.
 A replant is not allowed.”